OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 // 5V <-> photoresistor <-> 10K resistor <-> GND
 // A0 pin connected to between photoresistor and 10k resistor

-In this circuit, we will make a voltage divider with the photoresistor and the 10K resistor.
-First we connect one end of the photoresistor to 5V and the other end to the 10K resistor (the polarity does not matter).
-Then we connect the other end of the 10K resistor to GND.
-The middle point between the photoresistor and resistor is connected to a analog pin on the Arduino Dock (A0 is defined in the code).
+1. Connect one end of the photoresistor to 5V and the other end to the 10K resistor (the polarity does not matter).
+1. Connect the other end of the 10K resistor to GND.
+1. Connect the middle point between the photoresistor and resistor to an analog pin on the Arduino Dock (A0 is defined in the code).

-## Writing the Code
+### Writing the Code

 // write code that:
 //  * reads the sensor voltage